 But are you?
 Soon, you notice that although the team collected the necessary content, they do not create intranet pages with a uniform look ‘n feel.
 Some authors like long, elaborate sentences while other editors prefer it short and crisp to keep the reader’s attention.
 New people joining the team don’t know who to contact to get the editing rights on the new environment.
 And while you know that some nifty function is supported by your intranet platform, you just can’t seem to find how to build it because it was not documented in the manual.

 But don’t worry, we have the answers.
 In this blog, we’ll focus on 3 overlooked aspects that are indispensable to achieve long-term success for your new intranet!

 Governance is not the most popular concept, but it is a crucial aspect of your intranet environment.
-Intranet governance -the specification of rules and regulations for the intranet- can cover a broad set of different topics, like:
+Governance can cover a broad set of different topics, like: